CSI-Rolando-Baez/CSI-Python-2021/Modules/Module2/Module2.md

 What is a benefit of using Markdown? https://www.markdownguide.org/getting-started/

- - Answer:
+ - Answer: Markdown facilitates using the terminal by shortening words or phrases that are relevant while programming

 What does "cd" stand for?

- - Answer:
+ - Answer: The command "cd" stands for change directory.

 Did you get stuck at any point or become confused with your console? (yes/no) If so, what happened?
 How did you solve it?

- - Answer:
+ - Answer: Yes, I had to reinstall Python twice even though the first time I ticked add to path and wasn't sure why it didn't work the first time.

 Did you consider searching google for other commands to run?
 What did you try?

- - Answer:
+ - Answer: No, I did not consider searching google for other commands but I did try typing random things into the console to see if they worked such as the word "directory".

 What would you like to program?

- - Answer:
+ - Answer: I have no preference in what I want to program but I would want it to include different types of code and for it to be a good learning experience.

 Type down any class notes below this sentence: